 your editor, modify the _KEYNAME value in the contract, and then

-command.
+rerun the make test command.
 You should observe that the

 smart contract recompiles and the test fails now.